What Is A Trade?¶

 Liquidity without inventory¶

-Because trades are expressed directly as exposure deltas, execution updates payoff vectors symmetrically:
+Because trades are expressed directly as vector changes Δe, execution updates payoff vectors symmetrically:

-The trade executes if and only if the resulting exposure vectors remain solvent:
+The trade executes if and only if the resulting Conditional Account Value Vectors remain solvent:

-Liquidity therefore becomes a rule over admissible exposure changes, rather than a pool of pre-allocated tokens.
+Liquidity therefore becomes a rule over admissible conditional account value vector changes, rather than a pool of pre-allocated tokens.

 Intents simplify¶